-Steamboat Ski Area is reporting it received 3 inches of new snow at mid-mountain and the summit in the past 24 hours.
+Steamboat Ski Area is reporting 2 inches of new snow at mid-mountain in the past 24 hours.

-Steamboat Ski Area is reporting 3 inches of new snow at the summit since the resort closed yesterday.
+Steamboat Ski Area is reporting that 7.5 inches of new snow fell at mid-mountain since the resort closed yesterday.

 The automated forecast for Storm Peak at the top of the ski area expects between 15 and 23 inches to fall overnight and during the day Wednesday.